 But as a beginner, you don’t have much experience or former projects to show off and may not know where to begin.

-Luckily, there are several great ways to build a successful freelance portfolio as a beginner.
+As a freelancer, your portfolio is the center of your brand and marketing efforts and luckily, there are several great ways to build a successful freelance portfolio as a beginner.

 1. Keep Your Portfolio Simple